Jennie Lee (British actress): Early life and career

 Emily Lee was born in London, the daughter of Edwin George Lee, an artist of some note who worked in the mediums of watercolour and wood engraving.
 Her father counted among his friends the writer Charles Dickens and artist John Everett Millais.
-Lee would sometimes accompany her father to the latter's studio, where, on occasion. she would sit for the artist; as did her maternal aunt, Anne Ryan, the young woman depicted in his painting, A Huguenot.
+Lee would sometimes accompany her father to the latter's studio, where, on occasion, she would sit for the artist; as did her maternal aunt, Anne Ryan, the young woman depicted in his painting A Huguenot.

 Lee was raised in a large household that included seven siblings and her father's younger brothers, whom she liked to call "her three wicked uncles".
-Lee once described her father as austere and that what fun she found as a child often occurred surreptitiously or while he was away on one of his frequent painting excursion.
-Often during these absences she would sneak into her father's library to read books normally forbidden to her or organise family plays with the help of her three uncles.
+Lee once described her father as austere and that what fun she found as a child often occurred surreptitiously or while he was away on one of his frequent painting excursions.
+Often during these absences, she would sneak into her father's library to read books normally forbidden to her or organise family plays with the help of her three uncles.

 In the fall of 1869, some eighteen months after her father's death, Lee made her stage debut at London's Lyceum Theatre as one of the twelve pages in Chilpéric, an opéra bouffe with libretto and music by Hervé.
-At the same venue later in 1870, Lee was a crossing sweeper in Hervé's operetta, Le petit Faust, and in July 1870 at the Royal Strand Theatre she played Prince Ahmed in Henry James Byron's romance, The Pilgrim of Love.
+At the same venue later in 1870, Lee was a crossing sweeper in Hervé's operetta Le petit Faust, and in July 1870 at the Royal Strand Theatre she played Prince Ahmed in Henry James Byron's romance The Pilgrim of Love.